 The American tradition has made its way over to the UK in recent years, so if you want something autumnal that you won’t get at any other time of year, head to a pumpkin patch.
 There are a number of them dotted around the outskirts of London - huge fields filled with pumpkins of all shapes, sizes and colours, for you to take home and carve for Halloween or make into a tasty dish.
 Garsons is a 25-minute drive from Wimbledon and Putney, or Foxes Farm Produce is a 40-minute drive from Stratford.

 10. Go on a coffee crawl

-Not recommended to do all in a day, but London’s best cups of coffee are definitely worth going a little out of the way for.
+Not recommended to do all in a day (if you don't want to be buzzing for the rest of your trip), but London’s best cups of coffee are definitely worth going a little out of the way for.
 Grind is a chain that serves up a perfectly brewed cuppa all over London in Covent Garden, Greenwich, Liverpool Street and more.
 Monmouth Coffee by Borough Market in London Bridge is another top choice for the coffee connoisseurs amongst you, as well as Kaffeine in Fitzrovia and Everbean in Mayfair.
 All these spots are ideal if you want somewhere to sit with a book and watch the world go by outside the front window.